-The Victorian Environmental Assessment Council (VEAC) Report 2011 recognises that public open space is a key contributor to Melbourne's liveability.
+The Victorian Environmental Assessment Council (VEAC) Report 20113 recognises that public open space is a key contributor to Melbourne's liveability.
 The report assessed the provision of open space across Greater Melbourne in 2011 and determined that Monash has one of the lowest levels of public open space as a percentage of the municipal area at 9.9%.
 This is the fifth lowest when compared with the other 29 municipalities that make up Greater Melbourne.

-The Council audit of open space for Monash has confirmed this figure at 9.7%.
+An audit of open space for Monash has confirmed this figure at 9.7%.
 The total of all open space is shown to be 13.9%; although this figure also includes private land.
 At the Monash Community level there is provision of 6.3% open space.
-(See also Section 3)
+(See also Section 3).

 There are various methodologies and standards that are used to identify 'best practice' for determining the appropriate level of open space for a municipality and this also varies across different countries and states.
 The figures in the VEAC report only considered open space in the context of the total land area of a municipality.
-The amount of open space can also be considered against the amount of population and therefore can more accurately be assessed against shifts in population.
+Alternatively, the amount of open space can be assessed against the amount of population in an area, which can give a better insight in the service standards delivered more accurately have regard to how many people are located within different areas.

-Population based standards
+Population based standards.

-SGS Economics and Planning (SGS) have provided advice to Council (See also appendix X) on the metrics of open space standards for population.
+An internationally accepted methodology is to use an open space provision based on area of open space per head of population.
 In the US researchers have found that 4ha of open space per 1000 people is considered the norm, compared to 2.83ha open space per 1000 people in the UK.